 Q: How do campers stay warm at night?

 Wearing warm baselayers is a good start.
 Other things that help keep you warm at night include insulating your tent and sleeping on a insulating pad.
 You should always start the night with fresh clothes that are dry.
 That will help keep you warm inside your tent at night.

 Q: How do you keep a tent warm without electricity?

 You can use a small propane heater designed for indoor use.
 Use caution and don’t leave it burning when you go to sleep.
 Other ways to heat a tent include hot rocks and warm water bottles.
-If you have access to electricty where you are camping you can also use a small electric heater.
+If you have access to electricity where you are camping you can also use a small electric heater.

 A car can make a good place to sleep at night while camping.
 It will protect you from the wind and rain.
 It really isn’t insulated any better than a tent.
 You should do all the same things for sleeping in a car that you would in a tent.
 Use a good sleeping bag.
-Sleep in an insulating mat.
+Sleep on an insulating mat.
 Keep the windows cracked open for ventilation.

 Q: Should you put a tarp over your tent?

 Putting a tarp over your tent can add an extra layer of waterproofing and insulation.
 Your tent is made of very thin material unless it is a 4 seasons tent.
 A tarp can prevent a lot of the radiated heat from leaving your tent.
 You shouldn’t wrap your tent so tight with a tarp that you close up all the tent ventilation.

 - How To Keep A Dog Warm While Camping.
 6 Helpful Tips

 - How To Heat A Tent.
 9 Great Ways To Make Your Tent Warm And Cozy At Night